Language selection

 Background and application

-FINTRAC's compliance framework recognizes that the success of Canada's Anti-Money Laundering / Anti-Terrorist Financing (AML/ATF) regime depends on the concrete application of the regulatory measures designed to detect, prevent and deter ML/TF activity.
-Our own compliance effort aims to bring awareness and understanding of the requirements under the Act and its regulations, to deter non-compliance, and to assist in the detection of ML/TF in support of the efforts of the police and intelligence communities.
-FINTRAC's risk-based compliance program includes activities of increasing intensity across a range of options (see Figure 1 below).
-We focus our efforts on promoting awareness, providing assistance and conducting compliance assessments where they will be most effective, but may enforce penalties in the case of non-compliance.
+FINTRAC's supervisory framework recognizes that the success of Canada's Anti-Money Laundering and Anti-Terrorist Financing Regime depends on the concrete application of the regulatory measures designed to detect, prevent and deter money laundering and terrorist activity financing.
+Our own compliance effort aims to bring awareness and understanding of the requirements under the Act and associated Regulations, to deter non-compliance, and to assist in the detection of money laundering and terrorist activity financing in support of the efforts of the police and intelligence communities.

 Addressing non-compliance

-Authority to issue an AMP
+Authority to issue an administrative monetary penalty

 Categories of violations